AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The `SegmentNotFound` exception is returned after a long running session (NPR-36405).

+* [OAuth2 Support for the Mailer Service](/help/sites-administering/notification.md#setting-up-oauth) has been added, allowing for improved email security.

 ### Integrations {#integrations-6590}

 * Unable to save page properties with inheritance enabled for Cloud Services Experience Fragments (NPR-36107).